-How to Tell if You Have a Bed Bug Infestation in Flint
+How to Tell if You Have a Bed Bug Infestation in Dayton

 If you believe that bed bugs have infested your home, apartment, or hotel room, there are certain specific signs you can look for to help you identify bed bugs.

 If you have sustained any bites, you will normally be able to see them in a small line or in clusters of red itchy bumps along the bite area.
 You may also be able to see bed bugs themselves, either in the form of adults that are comparable to apple seeds in size and shape, or you might see small pill-shaped eggs or sheddings.
 Excrement is also often visible in the form of small red or brown spots on bedding and other furniture.